all-of-us/workbench/pheweb-test/README.md

 If you want to run pheweb with gunicorn you must first run `PheWeb wsgi`

+This will startup a [Flask](https://flask.palletsprojects.com/) server.
+The server will serve up static HTML files ([example](https://github.com/statgen/pheweb/blob/master/pheweb/serve/templates/gene.html)) that manually pull in all required javascript files using `script` tags.

+The server needs to have the `generated-by-pheweb` directory available (by running `pheweb process`).
+ The server will then allow users to query for a variant, gene or phenotype and route to the appropriate path based on the user query.

 ### Drawback
 It will be difficult to customize how pheweb runs in its current state.
 Changes to the code may be necessary